 When I was in college my father had, along with some business partners of his, started a company in Egypt.
 I spent one summer when I was in college kind of interning there because it was a manufacturing company.
 And we had a relationship with a German company at that time that, we were kind of a partnership.
 So I spent another summer interning at that company overseas in Germany.
 It just kind of got me involved in learning a little bit about that business, and kind of helping me learn some of the practical applications of what I was studying.

-At first I thought well, maybe I can spend some time in this company once I graduated, which I did for about 6 months.
-Then I just felt like there’s such a bigger world out there, and I’m a U.S citizen why would I limit myself to this area?
-My dad encouraged me and said, “Yea you need to really go out and take advantage of what you know and what you have and learn more.”
+At first I thought well, maybe I can spend some time in this company once I graduate, which I did for about six months.
+Then I just felt like there’s such a bigger world out there, and I’m a U.S. citizen — why would I limit myself to this area?
+My dad encouraged me and said, “Yeah, you need to really go out and take advantage of what you know and what you have, and learn more.”
 I came back to the U.S, went back to Ohio, because that’s the place I was familiar with.
 So I came, and just started applying to different jobs that wanted mechanical engineers or engineers in general and, ended up getting a job at a small company as a project development engineer.